 If we can, we will just stay at home and play!
 I am a play therapist and I was a teacher before I had our kids, so I completely understand the importance of playing and working with our young children.
 It makes a world of difference.
 I also know how important it is to teach them to entertain themselves, so she will go to her room for an hour at a time and just play with her toys while I get things done (clean, fold laundry, prepare dinner).
 I don’t have to say anything except “Go ahead and play for a little bit and then we’ll ____ later” (bake cookies, go on a walk, swing on the swings…) and she runs off to play with her princesses or dolls.

 12:00 Pick Up Time

 Once preschool is over, we have lunch at home and just play & have free-time for the afternoon.
-This is more free play, since preschool just needed.
-I usually allow a show after preschool.
+This is more free play since preschool just needed.
+I usually allow ONE 30-minute show after preschool.
 (Wild Kratts, Curious George and Peppa Pig are favorites for our younger kids) then I just say “no more electronics” and that’s that… off to find toys or draw or paint.
-This is when I get some housework done, respond to e-mails, make calls, schedule appointments, etc…
+This is when I get some housework done, make calls, schedule appointments, etc…

 3:30 Kids Home From School

 We have a snack (all 4 kids have one).